Which Azure SQL resources are supported?

 How do I track SQL Server licenses usage assigned to a scope?

 You can track your usage of the assigned SQL Server licenses in Cost Management > Reservations + Hybrid Benefit.
 For more information, see Track assigned license usage.

 Can I use my existing Windows Server and Client Access Licenses with the new centrally managed Azure Hybrid Benefit experience?

 The scope-level managed license experience is optimized for SQL Server core licenses with Software Assurance and core subscription licenses.
 It doesn’t currently support Windows Server or the Server + Client Access Licenses version of SQL Server.
-Concerning the latter, you may continue to use License Mobility through Software Assurance.
+Concerning the latter, you can continue to use License Mobility through Software Assurance.
 Also, don’t hesitate to reach out to your Microsoft account team to see how they can help.

 How do I enable and manage Azure Hybrid Benefit for my Windows Server licenses?